Lily-Gebhart/Lily-Gebhart.github.io/_posts/2026-06-23-nsfgrfp-doecsgf.md

 I also gave substantial context for why I did the research I did and what I took from each experience.
 I also used more space to explain the projects that were most relevant to my proposed research direction.

 In general, I approached my personal statement as a persuasive essay.
 In the introduction, I aimed to demonstrate that I had a personal motivation for studying the problems I proposed to work on.
-In the Intellectual Merit section, I argued that I had the academic and research qualifications necessary to pursue those questions.
+In the Intellectual Merit section, I explained how my past experiences prepared me to pursue those questions.
 Finally, in the Broader Impacts section, I demonstrated that I had the skills and experience needed to ensure that my research and other activities as a scientist would have meaningful impact beyond academia.
 I discussed my teaching experience, awards and feedback I had received for teaching, and initiatives I led to encourage broader participation in STEM.
 I then included a paragraph that tied these themes together:

 > “My primary goal as an undergraduate was to bridge the fields of physics, mathematics and computer science applied to multiscale problems in psychology and neuroscience to build a multidisciplinary background ideal for studying computational neuroscience in my PhD.
 I have built this background through my coursework and extracurriculars, but more importantly, the research projects I actively sought out and led in each discipline.
 Moving forward, I aim to integrate these disciplines to develop theoretical frameworks and models that better explain how complex cognitive processes emerge from brain dynamics and impact our everyday lives.”

 Then, I described how I aim to ensure my research has “broader impacts” in my PhD (through teaching and mentoring roles and my “extracurricular research”) and why getting the NSF will enable me to carry out my broader research vision (in my PhD and beyond).

 ## Final NSF GRFP Thoughts
-If you’re applying to graduate school this year or are currently a first year, I highly HIGHLY recommend applying.
+If you’re applying to graduate school this year or are currently a first year, I highly HIGHLY encourage applying.
 It’s a great funding opportunity, a great way to get an award on your CV (if you get Honorable Mention or are awarded the fellowship), and in the case that you don’t receive any accolades, a great exercise in coming up with a novel research question and an approach to tackle it.

 ## Other Examples + Guides